Maui wildfires map: Where are the Hawaii fires?

 Wildfire roars through Hawaii’s historic Lahaina

-Thousands of residents in Hawaii have been racing to escape their homes as deadly wildfires swept across the island of Maui, killing at least 89 people in what is now the deadliest US wildfire incident for more than 100 years.
+Thousands of residents of Hawaii and as many visiting tourists have been racing to escape the Pacific state over the last week as deadly wildfires swept across the Big Island and Maui, killing at least 99 people in what is already America’s deadliest wildfire incident for more than 100 years.

-US senator Brian Schatz said the historic town of Lahaina, which dates back to the 1700s, is almost totally burnt to the ground, with the blaze leaving behind smoking piles of rubble where historic buildings stood.
+State senator Brian Schatz said the historic town of Lahaina, which dates back to the 1700s, is almost totally burnt to the ground, with the blaze leaving behind smoking piles of rubble where historic buildings once stood.

+“There is very little left there,” Hawaii governor Josh Green said in a video message on Sunday as he thanked Joe Biden and the Federal Emergency Management Agency for its emergency relief efforts.

-Maui County officials said that tens of thousands of people have been evacuated from the island by air, with dozens of injured in addition to those killed.
+Maui County officials said that tens of thousands of people have been evacuated from the island by air, with dozens of people injured in addition to those killed.
+Meanwhile, the grim search for survivors continues.

-The fires were whipped by strong winds from Hurricane Dora passing far to the south.
-It’s the latest in a series of disasters caused by extreme weather around the globe this summer.
-Experts say climate change is increasing the likelihood of such events.
+The fires were whipped up by strong winds from Hurricane Dora passing far to the south.
+It is the latest in a series of disasters caused by extreme weather around the globe this summer.
+Experts say the climate crisis is increasing the likelihood of such events taking place.

 Lahaina resident Mason Jarvi, who escaped from the town, said the fires were like the “apocalypse”, adding: "We just had the worst disaster I’ve ever seen.
 All of Lahaina is burnt to a crisp.”

-“This is a deeply somber day,” Maui Mayor Richard Bissen said.
+“This is a deeply somber day,” Maui mayor Richard Bissen said on Wednesday.
 “The gravity of losing any life is tragic.
 As we grieve with their families, we offer prayers for comfort in this inconsolable time.”

 Follow live updates of the wildfires in Maui here